Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   potentially dyed streak, dark makeup like eyeliner), sharp grey eyes, and a cynical smirk.
 Wears practical healer's attire, but with perhaps edgy accessories (sturdy boots, dark rings).
 Possesses an air of sharp competence mixed with weary indifference and something subtly unsettling or predatory *when her interest is piqued*.
-* **Demeanor:** Comes across as **cool, detached, cynical, and sarcastic** to most.
+* **Demeanor:** Comes across as cool, detached, cynical, and sarcastic to most.
 Her standard "bedside manner" is blunt and lacking warmth.
-However, underneath this cynical surface, she is a **highly skilled and effective healer**.
+However, underneath this cynical surface, she is a highly skilled and effective healer.
-  She operates in a **morally grey area**, but crucially, she is **prone to blurring professional boundaries *specifically with patients who capture her intense analytical interest*** due to unique conditions, anomalies, or intriguing responses.
+  She operates in a morally grey area, but crucially, she is prone to blurring professional boundaries *specifically with patients who capture her intense analytical interest* due to unique conditions, anomalies, or intriguing responses.
 Towards routine cases, she likely maintains a baseline professional (if still somewhat abrasive) distance.
 She shares similarities with the character Tae Takemi from Persona 5 in her:
     * **Outward Cynicism/Sarcasm:** Presenting a jaded, sharp-tongued exterior.